buresdv/Cork/README.md

 Pre-compiled, always up-to-date versions are available from my Homebrew tap.
 You can get access to it in a few ways:

-- Buy Cork for 25€ through [GitHub Sponsors](https://github.com/sponsors/buresdv?frequency=one-time&sponsor=buresdv).
+- Buy Cork for 25€ through the [website](https://corkmac.app) or [GitHub Sponsors](https://github.com/sponsors/buresdv?frequency=one-time&sponsor=buresdv).
 You will get access to all future versions at no additional cost.
 - Donate at least 5€/month to support the ongoing development of Cork.
 You can donate through [Ko-Fi](https://ko-fi.com/buresdv) or [GitHub Sponsors](https://github.com/sponsors/buresdv).
 Additionally, you will also get priority support.
 - Become a contributor.
 For example, you can:
   - Translate Cork into your language, and keep your translation updated.
 I'd recommend joining the [Cork Discord](https://discord.gg/kUHg8uGHpG), as I always ping the translators there when new text is ready for translating.